luckysolanki902/maddycustom-production/readmeFiles/new_chatbot_flow_plan.md

    - If `call_tool`, run the selected tool with sanitized args.
    - If `direct_answer`, forward to Assistant thread for the answer.

-4) Response Composer (optional, short):
+4) Response Composer (deterministic, short):
-   - For tool results, run a small completion to generate a brief, personalized sentence that references the user request and result (e.g., “Here are window pillar wraps.
-Want me to sort by most ordered?”).
+   - For tool results, we now generate concise summaries server-side (no secondary model call) that highlight the first few matches, mention applied filters (keywords, budgets), and invite the user to refine.
-   - Keep under ~40–70 words; no markdown.
+   - Keeps copy under ~40–70 words; no markdown; improves latency by ~4–6s per tool turn.

 5) Return unified payload to client:
    - `{ tool: 'search_products'|'get_order_status'|'browse_categories'|null, data, reply, threadId }`